 Demion Clinco, CEO

 Clinco served as President of Tucson Historic Preservation Foundation from 2008 – 2014 after relaunching the organization following a decade of inactivity.
 In that role Clinco founded and launched Tucson Modernism Week (2001) an annual 10 day humanities program with 7000 attendees and over 40 events, focused on Southern Arizona’s 20th Century history, design heritage, architecture and art.
 Clinco has authored numerous publications, peer reviewed papers and articles, he regularly presents public lectures, leads tours and curates exhibits.
 He has launched and managed major humanities initiatives, community engagement programs and has positively affected public policy.
-In addition to this work, Clinco served as a member of Arizona State House of Representatives (2014-2015) and is a member of the Pima Community College Board of Governors representing District 2 and serves as the Board Chair.
-Clinco is the CEO of Frontier Consulting Group LLC, an Arizona firm that researches and prepares nominations for historic preservation projects.
-Projects include the DeGrazia Gallery in the Sun Historic District, The Ranch House Lodge, Indian Ridge Historic District and the Historic Context for the Oracle Area Revitalization Plan.
-He was appointed by the Mayor and Council in 2007 to the Tucson-Pima County Historic Commission, and durring his time on of commission served on the Plans Review, Landmark Signs, and Preservation Awards subcommittees.
-Clinco is a former member of the Board of Directors of Archeology Southwest chairing the fundraising and community outreach committees and since 2010, Clinco has served as the Arizona State Advisor to the National Trust for Historic Preservation and previously served as the Vice Chair of the Western Region.
-He has served as a Trustee of St. Gregory College Preparatory School and on numerous boards and committees.
-Demion is a graduate of Occidental College in Los Angeles, with a B.A. in Art History.
-He completed postgraduate work at Istituto Marangoni in Milan Italy.
+In addition to this work, Clinco served as a member of the Arizona State House of Representatives (2014-2015) and is a current elected member of the Pima Community College Board of Governors representing District 2 and serving as Board Chair.
+Clinco is the CEO of Frontier Consulting Group LLC, working on select heritage projects and is Vice-President of Catalina-In Home Services, Since 2010 Clinco has served as the Arizona State Advisor to the National Trust for Historic Preservation serving 2014-15 as Vice Chair of the Western Region.
+Clinco is an Expert Member of the International Council on Monuments and Sites (ICOMOS) Twentieth Century Heritage International Scientific Committee.
+He is a former member of the Board of Directors of Archeology Southwest and served as the Mayoral appointee to the Tucson-Pima County Historic Commission.
+He has served as a Trustee of St. Gregory College Preparatory School and on numerous other boards and committees.
+Clinco is a graduate of Occidental College in Los Angeles, with a B.A. in Art History and completed postgraduate work at Istituto Marangoni in Milan Italy.

 Michael Fassett, MD, President